-Xmind has a large library of images, but you can also add your own — pictures are an essential element of visually understanding a problem and applying design thinking.
+MindNode allows you to add images — pictures are an essential element of visually understanding a problem and applying design thinking.
 You can add notes too.

-If Xmind doesn’t fit with your way of working, try iThoughtsX.
-While also a mind mapping tool, it has some slight differences with Xmind that may work better for you.
-It supports importing from and exporting to a wide range of popular mind mapping tools such as Concept Draw, MindManager, and XMind, as well as standard formats like OPML and CSV.
+If MindNode doesn’t fit with your way of working, try iThoughtsX.
+It supports importing from and exporting to a wide range of popular mind mapping tools such as Concept Draw, MindManager, and MindNode, as well as standard formats like OPML and CSV.
 Handily, iThoughtsX also has an iOS version, and allows you to handoff between the iOS and Mac versions, as well as sync via iCloud.

 2Do is a tool for making and organizing lists.
 It allows you to work the way you want to work, rather than forcing you to follow a set process.
 As well as creating lists and adding tasks, you can categorize them and add notes and tags to tasks.
 You can also create sub-tasks.